-Order EA-12-051, which applies to Clinton, required licensees to install reliable SFP level instrumentation with a primary channel and a backup channel, independent of each other, and with the capability to be powered independent of the plant ac and direct current (dc) power distribution systems.
-NEI issued NEI 12-02, "Industry Guidance for Compliance with NRC Order EA-12-051," as guidance to be used by licensees to comply with the order and the NRC endorsed the guidance in JLD-ISG-2012-03, "Compliance with Order EA-12-051, Reliable Spent Fuel Pool Instrumentation" (Reference 3.1).
+Order EA-12-051, which applies to Salem, required licensees to install reliable SFP level instrumentation with a primary channel and a backup channel, independent of each other, and with the capability to be powered independent of the plant's power distribution systems.
+The NEI issued NEI 12-02, "Industry Guidance for Compliance with NRC Order EA-12-051," as guidance to be used by licensees to comply with the order and the NRC endorsed the guidance in JLD-ISG-2012-03, "Compliance with Order EA-12-051, Reliable Spent Fuel Pool

+Instrumentation" (Reference 3.1).
 The order required licensees to provide an OIP to describe how they would comply with the order, along with status reports every 6 months until compliance was achieved (Reference 3.2).
-The NRC issued an ISE, providing feedback on the OIP and requesting additional information (Reference 3.3).
+The NRC issued an ISE, providing feedback on the OIP (Reference 3.3).
 The NRC staff conducted a regulatory audit of the licensee's strategies and issued a report that documented the results of the audit activities (Reference 3.4).
-Upon reaching compliance with the order requirements, the licensee submitted a compliance letter to the NRC (Reference 3.5), describing how the licensee complied with the order at Clinton.
+Upon reaching compliance with the order requirements, the licensee submitted a compliance letter to the NRC (Reference 3.5), describing how the licensee complied with the order at Salem.

 The NRC staff completed an SE of the actions taken by the licensee in response to the order (Reference 3.6).
-The SE informs the licensee whether its integrated plan, if implemented as described, provided a reasonable path for compliance with Order EA-12-051 at Clinton.
+The SE informed the licensee that its integrated plan, if implemented as described, provided a reasonable path for compliance with Order EA-12-051 at Salem.
 The staff then evaluated the implementation of the plan through inspection, using TI 2515/191.
 An inspection report was issued to document the results of the TI 2515/191 inspection (Reference 3.7).
 The NRC will oversee implementation of the SFP instrumentation requirements under the proposed MBDBE rule requirements, if approved by the Commission, through the ROP.